LibraryCarpentry/lc-open-refine/episodes/13-looking-up-data.md

 >* Give the column a name e.g. "Journal details"
 >* In the expression box you need to write some GREL where the output of the expression is a URL which can be used to retrieve data (the format of the data could be HTML, XML, JSON, or some other text format)
 >
 >In this case we are going to use the CrossRef API: [https://github.com/CrossRef/rest-api-doc)](https://github.com/CrossRef/rest-api-doc).
 Read more about the CrossRef service: [http://www.crossref.org](http://www.crossref.org).
-Note that the API providers may impose rate limits or have other requirements for using their data, so it's important to check the site's documentation.
+Note that API providers may impose rate limits or have other requirements for using their data, so it's important to check the site's documentation.
+CrossRef, for instance, [asks users](https://github.com/CrossRef/rest-api-doc#etiquette) to "specify a User-Agent header that properly identifies your script or tool and that provides a means of contacting you via email using 'mailto:'."
+Defining a user-agent header is considered good etiquette for responsible API usage, as user-agent headers provide administrators with user information in order to facilitate better administration and moderation of the API.
->
+>To alter our User-Agent header:
+>* Click 'Show', next to 'HTTP headers to be used when fetching URLs'
+>* OpenRefine has already populated the 'User-Agent' field with some information.
+(You should see "OpenRefine 3.2" or something similar.)
+>* At the end of that text, add a semi-colon and 'mailto:address@library.edu', using your own email address.
+The full User-Agent field should read "Open Refine 3.2; mailto:address@library.edu"
+>* Your full User-Agent field should
 >The syntax for requesting journal information from CrossRef is ```http://api.crossref.org/journals/{ISSN}``` where {ISSN} is replaced with the ISSN of the journal
 >
 >* In the expression box type the GREL ```"http://api.crossref.org/journals/"+value```